Chaminade Silverswords: Varsity sports

+The most recently added sports are baseball and beach volleyball, both added in 2023–24.
+Baseball had originally been sponsored in 1979–80, but dropped to club level after that season and disbanded completely after the 1981 season.
+Beach volleyball had been a club-level sport (billed as an "exhibition team") since the 2013 spring season.

 Maui Invitational

-Chaminade hosts a major annual early-season tournament in NCAA Division I men's basketball: the Maui Invitational Tournament.
+Chaminade hosts a major annual early-season tournament in NCAA Division I men's basketball: the Maui Invitational.
 The Silverswords are the only Division II team that plays in the Maui Invitational.
 However, since 2018, the Silverswords only appear in the tournament in odd-numbered years.
 In even-numbered years, Chaminade plays two games at tournament participants' home arenas.

 In the 2012 invitational, Chaminade defeated the Texas Longhorns in the opening round by a score of 86–73.
 It was the second career loss to Chaminade for Texas coach Rick Barnes, who previously lost in 1991 as the coach of the Providence Friars.
 As of 2017, the Silverswords' record in the tournament is 8–92 after a 24-point win over California.